beet-software/dorm/docs/docs/04-advanced/02-performance.md

 - Firebase batches multiple serialized values into one `update` call for `putAll`/`pushAll`;
 - MySQL uses one transaction for `putAll`/`pushAll` but one SQL execution per model.

-The framework does not expose a general query cache, relationship cache, prepared-statement cache, pagination mechanism, or application-controlled transaction API.
+The framework does not expose a general query cache, relationship cache, prepared-statement cache, or application-controlled transaction API.
+Offset pages are exposed by the common read surface; current engine types accept `OffsetPageRequest`, while cursor requests are rejected by the typed surface.
 Driver-level connection behavior is outside the code described here and is `UNKNOWN`.

 ## Current performance boundaries